 - Focus on protecting your organization from liability claims by investing in enterprise risk management software

-- Conduct midyear reviews (at the minimum) to determine where to invest more time and where to scale back resources
+- Conduct mid-year reviews (at the minimum) to determine where to invest more time and where to scale back resources

 Insurance Risk Management Software

-Without an automated risk management information system in place, collecting, tracking, and reporting on insurance risk data is time consuming and inefficient.
+- Without an automated risk management information system in place, collecting, tracking and reporting on insurance risk data is time consuming and inefficient.

-In Summary: Risk Management In Insurance Business
+In Summary: Risk Management in the Insurance Business

 The insurance industry will likely face a changing federal regulatory landscape in the years ahead.
 Multiple regulatory influences at the state, federal and international levels continue to present significant challenges for the industry; the effect of Dodd-Frank on insurance companies remains uncertain, and how to classify insurance companies as systemically important financial institutions (SIFIs) still requires clarification.
 This is only a short list of items creating uncertainty in the insurance industry.
 Risk management for insurance companies enables insurance companies to succeed among this uncertainty by anticipating and addressing a wide variety of change before risks materialize.